 Big Island Lava Boat Tour Overview

-2019 Update: There are no surface lava flows or ocean lava flows and no glow in the crater at this time.
+2021 Update: There are no surface lava flows or ocean lava flows at this time.
 Lava Boat Tours are currently not running due to the lack of ocean entry flows.
 Check the National Park Website for daily updates, openings and closures related to the Kilauea Volcano.
 The following information applies to visiting when there is an active ocean flow.
 Throughout 2022 and again in June 2023 there have been several eruptions that have stayed entirely within the Kilauea Crater allowing you to see a glow in the crater at times.
 From certain vantage points within the park, you can also see molten lava in the crater when it is active.

 When There is Molten Lava Flowing.

 There are plenty of reasons to make an effort to see the active lava flows that are often present on Hawaii’s Big Island.
 Aside from the experience of seeing Mother Nature at work, venturing over the lava flows and learning about how life is lived in an active volcanic area is enlightening, fascinating, and educational.
 But depending on where you’re staying during your Big Island vacation, getting to a reasonable viewing point could be an all-day endeavor.
-That’s why we recommend a trip to see the current lava flows via a lava boat tour.
+That’s why we recommend a trip to see active lava flows via a lava boat tour.
 Sure, the costs will be higher than trekking on foot, but the benefits can be worth every penny spent.

 You’ll get a pristine, unobstructed view.